adambard/learnxinyminutes-docs/dart.html.markdown

 author_url: github.com/jpedrosa/
 ---

-Dart is a nwecomer into the realm of programming languages.
+Dart is a newcomer into the realm of programming languages.
 It borrows a lot from other mainstream languages, having as a goal not to deviate too much from its JavaScript sibling.
 Like JavaScript, Dart aims for great browser integration.